Myles Straw Player Props: Guardians vs. Marlins

 Myles Straw At The Plate

-- In four games this year (22.2%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in four games this year (20.0%), including two games with multiple runs batted in.

-- He has scored a run in six games this season, with multiple runs three times.
+- He has scored in seven games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.